 If you are cultivating your plot and an adjacent plot is overgrown with weeds, sending unwanted weeds and seeds into your plot, most people wouldn’t be very happy.
 Plot holders in this situation will complain and wonder why nothing has been done about it.
 Well, this is the one of the reasons for plot inspections!

-MAGA are trying to ensure that the allotments are a thriving place with all or almost all plots being cultivated in some form and being managed by the plot holders.
-By going around at least twice a year and looking at how people are using their plots we try and make sure that all plots are cultivated and managed.
+MAGA are trying to ensure that the allotments are a thriving place with all or almost all plots being cultivated in some form and being managed by plot holders.
+By going around at least twice a year and looking at how people are using their plots, we try and make sure that all plots are cultivated and managed.

 The plot inspections are usually carried out by a minimum of 4 people, a mix of committee members and other plot holders.
 This ensures a balanced view of the condition of the plots when identified as needing further attention.
 There are over 250 plots to inspect and each inspection of these plots can take 3 to 4 hours.
-The results are put together on a summary spreadsheet (taking another couple of hours) for discussion at the following committee meeting.
+The results are put together on a summary spreadsheet for discussion at the following committee meeting.
 The letters issued to plots requiring work are either a ‘Tidy up’ (TU) or a ‘Notice of Non Cultivation’ (NNC) depending on the state of the plot.
 These range from what appear to be abandoned plots, completely overgrown, to those which have been cultivated in the past but haven’t been worked for a considerable while with weeds and grass taking over the plot.
 The inspectors and the committee use their judgement as to which letter to issue.

-The letters sent ask if there are reasons why the plot has been left, for instance the plot holder may have been unwell or have had family problems and the committee will take this into consideration.
+The letters issued ask if there are reasons why the plot has been left; for instance the plot holder may have been unwell or have had family problems and the committee will take this into consideration.
 The letters also offer the plot holder a reduction in plot size as the plot may have become too much for them to manage.
 This is usually in the form of halving the existing plot so the plot holder can stay with familiar surroundings and friends.

 The TU letter requires the plot holder to attend to the weeds that are growing and potentially affecting neighbouring plots.
 The committee expect this to be done in a timely manner usually within 21 days.
 If nothing is done then an NNC letter may be sent.